 I need to highlight some missing facts.
 The DPRK 360 project is my own, privately run project.
 I contacted North Korea for permission to proceed with my project as it involved photography and video recording of many proposed places.
 I never “offered my services to North Korea”, nor am I endorsed by them.

 My project needed sponsors to help offset some of the prohibitively high costs of travel charged by the DPRK.
 Yes, North Korea charges me money to do my project.
 I contacted multiple travel companies and proposed my project to help create a better understanding of North Korea.

 For the record, I had called Simon Cockerell from Koryo Tours before he was interviewed for this article and explained everything about my project plans.
 He declined to support my project during that one phone call and we have never communicated since.

 I am extremely saddened the interview came out skewed and I was not fact-checked before this article was published.
-My family and I suffered a huge financial setback during a time I desperately needed the funds to continue my project.

 However, I am thankful for other travel companies that graciously supported me to help create a better understanding of what’s going on inside North Korea and I continued to make many subsequent trips over the years.